MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Structure.md

 > [!CAUTION]
 > This class is still in pre-release.
 Its signature may change or it may be removed in future releases.

+Represents a loaded structure template (.mcstructure file).
+Structures can be placed in a world using the /structure command or the [*@minecraft/server.StructureManager*](../../minecraft/server/StructureManager.md) APIs.

 ## Properties

 ### **id**
 `read-only id: string;`

+The name of the structure.
+The identifier must include a namespace.
+For structures created via the /structure command or structure blocks, this namespace defaults to "mystructure".

 Type: *string*

 ### **size**
 `read-only size: Vector3;`

+The dimensions of the structure.
+For example, a single block structure will have a size of {x:1, y:1, z:1}

 Type: [*Vector3*](Vector3.md)